AWegnerGitHub/awegnergithub.github.io-content/2019_05_14_software_testing_masterclass.md

 I think the "Expert" part of the course is labeled "Advance Testing Concepts", which covers different types of tests in more detail.
-This covers, black box testing, smoke and sanity testing, reggression testing, risk based testing and a few others.
+This covers, black box testing, smoke and sanity testing, regression testing, risk based testing and a few others.
 Unfortunately, this is presented as Power Point slides again.

 The last real content in the course is covering how to sign up for various